SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 denominated in the same units then there is no difference, both forms are tax credits, operationally and legally.
 The difference is in the process of how you get them into your bank account, or wallet.

+But when the government says by fiat that their tax credit redeems for gold, they are not thereby making the gold the money.
+They are making gold the buffer stock.
+I do not think Mehrling understands this, but it is a critical thing to understand.

 What else Mehrling *really* means is that commercial bank credit (endogenous money) is not the same as state currency (exogenous money).